sulli83/milestone_project_1/README.md

 ## Acknowledgments

-Thanks to my Code Institute mentors and also the community of Slack for the help provided when i was was struggling.
+Thanks to my Code Institute mentors and also the community of Slack for the help provided at points when i was struggling throughout.

 - - -